-key file does not exist in the data directory and the
+key file does not exist in the data directory for the node, Besu generates a node private key and writes it to the

 The private key is not encrypted.

---bootnodes option and
+--bootnodes option and the

-perm_addNodesToWhitelist method specify nodes by the enode URL.
+perm_addNodesToAllowlist method specify nodes by enode URL.

-The enode URL is
+The enode URL format is

-<id>is the node public key excluding the initial 0x.
+<id>is the node public key, excluding the initial 0x.

 127.0.0.1and the default port is